i-MSCP/plugins/incubator/OpenDKIM/README.md

 behavior.
 Not doing this could lead to orphaned keys if a domain is deleted while the plugin is deactivated.

-Bear in mind that unlike a common idea, plugins do not need to be disabled before upgrading i-MSCP.
-Generally speaking, a plugin must be pre-disabled only when that is clearly stated in the i-MSCP  errata file.
+Bear in mind that unlike a common idea, plugins do not need to be deactivated before upgrading i-MSCP.
+Generally speaking, a plugin must be pre-deacivated only when that is clearly stated in the i-MSCP errata file.

 ## License